Ph.D., Sociology, University of Manchester, 2006

 Brittny Trubyk (M.A.
 Sociology 2010) “Stay Out of Gangs: A Visual Analysis of the Campaign” (advisor)

-Brands and branding, consumer culture, urban space and sociality; I am particularly interested in the social and cultural implications of the variety of brands and branding.
+Brands and branding, consumer culture, cosmopolitanism, urban space and sociality; I am particularly interested in the social and cultural implications of the variety of brands and branding, especially as they relate to cosmopolitan consumption and class.
+I am also interested in the interplay of film and society, and how media such as films construct an urban imaginary.
 Along with these research interests, I have a general interest in cultural theory.

 Recent research projects: